DanielsLuz/rails-novaquote/README.md

 TODO
 -----
 - **Validate the slack command token sent on the request!** (*Currently, any slack command that points to this application endpoint will trigger a quote creation*)
-- Make it use POST requests instead of GET.